Salary: Around £35K

 Apply to: firstname.lastname@example.org

-- Look around our site and make sure we’re the right fit for you.
+- Download the job specification, look around our site and make sure we’re the right fit for you.

 - Write to Michael Smith by post or via email@example.com.